mooltiverse/nyx/docs/_pages/guide/user/01.quick-start/gradle-plugin.md

 ```

 See [here]({{ site.baseurl }}{% link _pages/guide/user/02.introduction/usage.md %}#core-tasks) for the detailed description of each task.

+Please note that when using the *settings plugin* (applied in the `settings.gradle` file), using the `nyxArrange` and `nyxInfer` tasks is not needed (unless your Git repository changes throughout the build process) as they are executed during the project initialization phase.

 TODO: complete this section with standard configuration options
 {: .notice--warning}